 During pregnancy, most women will notice thicker and shinier hair.
-The increased estrogen levels maintain the hair follicle in the anagen (growth phase delaying telogen (resting phase), reducing the normal hair shedding.
-10-16 weeks after childbirth, hormones levels return to normal, causing more hair follicles to shut off and shed hair.
-Typically, postpartum hair loss starts around 10 to 16 weeks after birth and continues for 3-12 months.
+The increased estrogen levels maintain the hair follicle in the anagen (growth phase) delaying telogen (resting phase), reducing the normal hair shedding.
+10 - 16 weeks after childbirth, hormone levels return to normal, causing more hair follicles to shut off and shed hair.
+Typically, postpartum hair loss starts around 10 - 16 weeks after birth and continues for 3 - 12 months.

-The change in hormones level is not the only cause for postpartum hair loss.
+The change in hormone level is not the only cause for postpartum hair loss.
 Excessive hair thinning is frequently enhanced by the emotional stress, physical stress, sleep deprivation, and nutritional deficiencies caused by pregnancy and breastfeeding.
-Postpartum is usually much worse for women with hereditary, the family tendency for hair loss (mother or father's side), women with fine hair, and women with a history of hair loss.
+Postpartum is usually much worse for women with a hereditary family tendency for hair loss (mother or father's side), women with fine hair, and women with a history of hair loss.

-Unfortunately, many Dermatologists shrug off some with postpartum hair loss claiming, it's normal and there is nothing to do.
+Unfortunately, many Dermatologists shrug off some with postpartum hair loss claiming it's normal and there is nothing to fix.
 The opposite is true.
 Research shows that replenishing depleted vitamins, minerals, and amino acids lost during pregnancy can support faster and healthier hair regrowth.
 Stimulating the scalp blood circulation with the correct type of scalp treatment serums and shampoos can boost hair regrowth further.

 MDHair's Restore, breastfeeding-friendly supplements include iron and folic acid, B vitamins (like biotin, thiamin, and niacinamide), copper, selenium, and much more.

-Post-Partum Women that are not breastfeeding can also use the MDhair regrowth supplements.
-These supplements include, in addition to essential vitamins and minerals, DHT blockers, and adaptogens that cal help target hereditary and stress-related hair loss.
+Post-Partum women that are not breastfeeding can also use the MDhair regrowth supplements.
+These supplements include, in addition to essential vitamins and minerals, DHT blockers, and adaptogens that can help target hereditary and stress-related hair loss.

 ● Vitamin D (Cholecalciferol): A deficiency in vitamin D has been linked to hair loss, and early research has indicated that vitamin D may also help boost hair growth.